Notify me

 Nodus Watches’ commitment to quality and affordability resonates with a growing community of watch aficionados.

-Breda produce watches that have a discrete elegance.
+Breda produces watches that have a discrete elegance.
 Small delicate timepieces with a timeless style that look significantly more expensive than they are.

-. . . show the approximate time, with all 24 hours around the edge of a single dial, helping foster a more laid back perspective on time.
+. . . a quartz-based mid-market brand, show the approximate time, with all 24 hours around the edge of a single dial, helping foster a more laid back perspective on time.
 Another example of a microbrand which has a relaxed perspective on time is MeisterSinger:

 . . . known for its single-hand watches, offering unique and distinctive traditional-based timepiece designs.